ICAREdata/icare-data-submission-procedures/README.md

 When the ICAREdata Study submission infrastructure rejects a data submission request, the MessageHeader will have the response code value, "fatal-error" and reference an [OperationOutcome](http://hl7.org/fhir/DSTU2/operationoutcome.html) resource contained in another entry in the bundle.

-The OperationOutcome will have issue severity value, "error" and an issue code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).
+The OperationOutcome will have issue severity value "error" or "fatal" and an issue code value from the value set, [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html).
 The issue code provides ICAREdata Study clients with information about why the submission infrastructure did not process the request.
 Human-friendly text that complements the issue code may also be provided in an issue details element.

 #### Message Structure